j0ack/flask-inertia/docs/source/index.rst

 of pages that contain a lot of optional data.

-Additionally, this module provides an ``lazy_include`` method to specify that a prop should never be included unless explicitly requested using the only ``option``.
+Additionally, this module provides an ``lazy_include`` method to specify that a prop should never be included unless explicitly requested using the ``only`` option.
 And on the inverse, you can use the ``always_include`` method to specify that a prop should always be included, even if it has not been explicitly required in a partial reload::